Alice Karle Appraisal

 Charles Lelly, a Unitarian minister, wrote of Backus in 1969: “Here is a man who gives of himself, of his time, and of his love.
 He gives to the rich, to the poor, and to the in-between.
 He takes in the destitute or homeless and takes care of their needs until they are able to stand alone.
 He never knows whether another man is white, black, yellow or red.
 He only knows that man is a person.
 He has the courage to be firm when necessary, yet is always tender…understands and loves, but rarely passes judgment…puts himself last and everyone else ahead.”

-An avid student of nature, Albert Backus studied plants, wildlife, and meteorology.
+Albert Backus was an avid student of nature.
+He studied plants, wildlife, and meteorology.
 His paintings preserve the vanishing beauty of the Florida landscape, continuing the tradition of the 19th century Florida landscape artists, Winslow Homer, Hermann Herzog, Alexander Wyant, and Martin Johnson Heade.